New York Times: Trump is getting weaker and the resistance against him is getting stronger

 However, as 2025 draws to a close, there are reasons for hope.

-According to the New York Times, and it’s because of the millions of people across the United States who have refused to give in to this government’s bullying.
+According to the New York Times, and it’s because of the millions of people across the United States who have refused to give in to this governme’s bullying.
 As Trump began his second term in office, common sense dictated that the resistance was on the wane.
 If this was once true, it certainly isn’t anymore.

 The year 2025 has seen some of the largest street protests in American history.
-Amanda Litman, founder of Run for Something, a group that trains progressive youth to run for local office, said she has seen more registrations since the 2024 election than in the entire first four years of Trump’s presidency.
+Amanda Litman, founder of Run for Something, a group that trains progressive youth to run for local office, said she has seen more registrations since the 2024 election than in the eire first four years of Trump’s presidency.

 Leah Greenberg, founder of the resistance group Indivisible, said: “While Trump has been able to do tremendous damage that will have generational effects, he has not been able to successfully consolidate his power.
 “It’s been delayed, and frankly, not because of the efforts of people in elite institutions or political leadership, but because of the efforts of ordinary people who refuse to go along with fascism.”